-The Board is not aware of any other business to be presented for a vote of the stockholders at the 2021 Annual Meeting.
+The Board is not aware of any other business to be presented for a vote of the stockholders at the 2023 Annual Meeting.
 If any other matters are properly presented for a vote, the people named as proxies will have discretionary authority, to the extent permitted by law, to vote on such matters according to their best judgment.

-The chairman of the 2021 Annual Meeting may refuse to allow presentation of a proposal or nominee for the Board if the proposal or nominee was not properly submitted.
+The chairman of the 2023 Annual Meeting may refuse to allow presentation of a proposal or nominee for the Board if the proposal or nominee was not properly submitted.

-REQUIREMENTS FOR SUBMISSION OF STOCKHOLDER PROPOSALS FOR THE 2022 ANNUAL MEETING
+REQUIREMENTS FOR SUBMISSION OF STOCKHOLDER PROPOSALS FOR THE 2024 ANNUAL MEETING

-In order for a stockholder proposal to be considered for inclusion in the Company's Proxy Statement for the 2022 Annual Meeting of Stockholders (the "22 Annual Meeting"), our General Counsel must receive the proposal no later than February 23, 2022.
+In order for a stockholder proposal to be considered for inclusion in the Company's Proxy Statement for the 2024 Annual Meeting, our General Counsel must receive the proposal no later than February 21, 2024.
 Such proposals must be sent via registered, certified, or express mail (or other means that allows the stockholder to determine when the proposal was received) to: Thermon Group Holdings, Inc., Attn: General Counsel, 7171 Southwest Parkway, Suite 200, Building 300, Austin, Texas 78735.
-Such proposals must comply with the SEC's requirements in Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in Company-sponsored proxy materials, such as the requirement that the stockholder continues to own a minimum number of shares until the 2022 Annual Meeting and appear in person or through an authorized representative at the 2022 Annual Meeting to present the proposal.
+Such proposals must comply with the SEC's requirements in Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in Company-sponsored proxy materials, such as the requirement that the stockholder continues to own a minimum number of shares until the 2024 Annual Meeting and appear in person or through an authorized representative at the 2024 Annual Meeting to present the proposal.

-Alternatively, stockholders intending to present a proposal at the 2022 Annual Meeting without having it included in the Company's Proxy Statement, as well as any director nominations, must comply with the requirements set forth in the Bylaws.
-Our Bylaws require, among other things, that our Corporate Secretary receive written notice with respect to each director nomination or other proposal that the stockholder intends to present at the 2022 Annual Meeting from the stockholder no earlier than February 23, 2022 and no later than March 25, 2022.
+Alternatively, stockholders intending to present a proposal at the 2024 Annual Meeting without having it included in the Company's Proxy Statement, as well as any director nominations, must comply with the requirements set forth in the Bylaws.
+Our Bylaws require, among other things, that our Corporate Secretary receive written notice with respect to each director nomination or other proposal that the stockholder intends to present at the 2024 Annual Meeting from the stockholder no earlier than February 21, 2024 and no later than March 23, 2024.
 The notice must contain the information required by our Bylaws.
+In order for stockholders to give timely notice of director nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2024 Annual Meeting, notice must be submitted no later than June 1, 2024.

 The Board has implemented proxy access, which allows a stockholder, or group of up to twenty (20) stockholders, owning an aggregate of three percent (3%) or more of the Company's outstanding common stock continuously for at least three (3) years to nominate and include in the Company's proxy materials for an annual meeting of stockholders director candidates constituting up to the greater of: (i) twenty percent (20%) of the Board or (ii) two individuals, provided the stockholder(s) and the nominee(s) satisfy the requirements specified in the Bylaws.
-If a stockholder or group of stockholders intends to nominate one or more director candidates to be included in the Company's proxy statement for the 2022 Annual Meeting, the Company must receive proper written notice of the nomination no earlier than January 24, 2022 and no later than February 23, 2022.
+If a stockholder or group of stockholders intends to nominate one or more director candidates to be included in the Company's proxy statement for the 2024 Annual Meeting, the Company must receive proper written notice of the nomination no earlier than January 22, 2024 and no later than February 21, 2024.
 The notice must contain the information required by our Bylaws.

-Proposals received by the General Counsel or Corporate Secretary after the dates mentioned will not be included in the Proxy Statement or acted upon at the 2022 Annual Meeting.
+Proposals received by the General Counsel or Corporate Secretary after the dates mentioned will not be included in the Proxy Statement or acted upon at the 2024 Annual Meeting.